MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/kerberos/domain-joined-device-public-key-authentication.md

 # Domain-joined Device Public Key Authentication

->Applies To: Windows Server 2012, Windows Server 2012 R2, Windows Server 2016, Windows 8, Windows 8.1, and Windows 10
+>Applies To: Windows Server 2016, Windows 10

-In Windows Server 2012 and Windows 8, Kerberos added support for domain-joined devices to sign-in using a certificate.
+Kerberos added support for domain-joined devices to sign-in using a certificate beginning with Windows Server 2012 and Windows 8.
 This change allows 3rd party vendors to create solutions to provision and initialize certificates for domain-joined devices to use for domain authentication.

 ## Automatic public key provisioning
 >Applies To: Windows Server 2016 and Windows 10